Ian-Marshall/BigBang/README.md

-# Schwarzschild
+# Big Bang

-This is a program to obtain a Schwarzschild solution numerically using a simulated annealing algorithm.
+This is a program to obtain numerically the space-time metric of a Universe emerging from an exploding black hole, using a simulated annealing algorithm.

-## How to Build and Run
+## How to build and run

-### **Using the Run Script**
+### **Using the run script**
 To build and run the project, use the provided bash script:

 ```sh